 As an IELTS trainer, I face these questions all the time.
 “What could possibly make you so skilled in IELTS Reading?”
 “How did you become an expert in Reading module?”
 “What programs did you take to become skilled in Reading?”
 And most of the time I give answers which puzzle my students or audience.
 I was afraid of making a poor score in Reading and that made me some sort of expert.
-It’s true and it worked instantly and the first time I appeared in IELTS exam, I scored band score 6.0 in Reading and the next time I appeared it became band score 8.0.
+It’s true and it worked instantly the first time I appeared in the IELTS exam, I scored a band score of 6.0 in Reading and the next time I appeared it became a band score of 8.0.
 I did it by making my fear my greatest motivation.
-I followed 10 simple and complex steps to become expert in the Reading module.
+I followed 10 simple and complex steps to become an expert in the Reading module.

 I would like to share the ideas with you so that you can also try them and see if they work for you.

 - Learn some words every day: It is absolutely important to enrich your English vocabulary.
 For many people, it is the most boring and tiresome work.
 But you can learn vocabulary in different fun ways.
-I did different activities to learn vocabulary like targeting 10 words every day, learning words of the same subject arena, making sentences with new and uncommon words.
+I did different activities to learn vocabulary like targeting 10 words every day, learning words of the same subject arena, and making sentences with new and uncommon words.

 - Take a short personal mock test every 3 or 4 days: You can arrange a short personal mock test every 3 or 4 days.
-You can appear in short mock test like Only Reading Passage 1 of Cambridge 12 test 1.
-Set a timer for 20 minutes and see how much progress you have made since the last time you appeared in such test.
+You can appear in short mock tests like Only Reading Passage 1 of Cambridge 12 test 1.
+Set a timer for 20 minutes and see how much progress you have made since the last time you appeared in such a test.
 This will also increase your confidence slowly.

 - Recap whatever you’ve learned: You have to recap the new words or sentence patterns you have learned.
 You should also reappear in your mock tests where you’ve done big mistakes.
 Thus, you can remember them when you appear in the exam.

 - Face your fear bravely: The final thing to say is that you should face your fear of reading bravely.
-You don’t understand any word of the Reading Passages.
+You don’t understand any words of the Reading Passages.
 It’s ok, the same happens to hundreds of students.
 But you should not make a U-turn from there.
-Rather, try to learn the words from a dictionary, different books or online and then appear in the test again.
+Rather, try to learn the words from a dictionary, different books, or online and then appear in the test again.
 You fail again.
 You try again.